timtim17/154-cp4-phpapi/APIDOC.md

 **Returned Data Format**: JSON

 **Description:**
 Takes a message via POST and adds it to the message board.
+Responds with the index at which the message was addded, useful for the GET at index endpoint.
 Parameters must be sent within the body of the request as form-data.
 Requires authentication: a valid API key/password must be provided within the `auth` parameter.